isomerpages/moe-concordpri/_for-parents/Sexuality Education (P5 & P6)/Sexuality Education (P5 & P6).md

 (d)  Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.
+You may click <a href="https://go.gov.sg/moe-sexuality-education" target="_blank" rel="noopener noreferrer">here</a> for more information on MOE Sexuality Education.

 Overview of SEXUALITY Education Programme
 -----------------------------------------